afparsons/COMP_320/Notes/Chapter_1_Sebesta.md

 |1| Put data 1 in ACC |
 |2| Add data 2 to ACC |
 |3| Move ACC to data 3|

+### 6 April 2018

+Scheme: Interpreted language
+- infinite loop waiting to read a statement, evaluate it, and write the result
+  - read a list
+  - EVAL function
+  - display the result
+- Primitive functions:

+Expression vs. statements

+functional

+side-effects